mwbrooks/hastings/README.md

 The `file` argument is the file to be created.

 You are not required to use templates.
-Templates help you to write documentation quicker and more consistently.
+Although, templates help you to write documentation quicker and more consistently.

 Custom templates can be added to `lib/doc/template/`.
 The